RanjithMahadevan/devopstask/README.md

  ## Module execution steps: ##
  * Ensure that you have installed terraform version 12 on your machine
  * switch your cli or git bash to code root path and ececute the following command
- * terraform -v    - (to ensure version)
+ * terraform -v     (to ensure version)
- * terraform init  - (to initialize modules & necessary terraform plugins)
+ * terraform init   (to initialize modules & necessary terraform plugins)
- * terraform plan  - (to verify the list of resource that will be provision and ensure no errors in code)
+ * terraform plan   (to verify the list of resource that will be provision and ensure no errors in code)
- * terraform apply -auto-approve - to create a resourse defined in code
+ * terraform apply -auto-approve (to create a resourse defined in code)
- * terraform destroy -target=module.instance.aws_instance.dock -auto-approve - To terminate Ec2 instance alone, so that other resources like s3 bucket, kms, IAM role etc.. will be exist.
+ * terraform destroy -target=module.instance.aws_instance.dock -auto-approve (To terminate Ec2 instance alone, so that other resources like s3 bucket, kms, IAM role etc.. will be exist.)
+ * terraform apply -auto-approve  (terraform apply cmd should be executed when ever the instance is terminated and reprovisioned again)

         note: "module.instance.aws_instance.doc" is specfic to ec2 instance resource defined in the module.
             To provision the Ec2 instance again, execute "terraform apply -auto-approve"